 It was the beginning of new travel nurse adventures.
-While driving to my assignment I decided on a whim to take a detour to Shenandoah National park.
+While driving to my assignment, I decided on a whim to take a detour to Shenandoah National park.
 I had excitedly rolled my windows down to let the park’s crisp, cool air fill my car with the sweet smells of forest and rain.
 I looked in the rearview mirror to see my dog, Hank.
-He was happily hanging his head out of the window for better views and I decided we deserved a quick pit stop.
+He was happily hanging his head out of the window for better views, and I decided we deserved a quick pit stop.

 I pulled off the road onto one of the scenic gaps the park offered and immediately gasped.
 The beautiful, green landscape of the rolling mountains and winding rivers had physically taken my breath away.
-Wildflowers of every color had bloomed alongside the mountain and butterflies were happily fluttering between them.
+Wildflowers of every color had bloomed alongside the mountain, and butterflies were happily fluttering between them.
 I inhaled deeply.
 It was my first true deep breath I had been able to take in months.
-It was the kind of deep breath that stretched all the way down to the bottom of my ribcage and held its place until it caused my belly to poke out.
+It was the kind of a deep breath that stretched all the way down to the bottom of my ribcage and held its place until it caused my belly to poke out.
 It felt as if my chest was going burst from all the pressure.
-On exhale I felt such a rush of happiness that it made my heart physically ache.
+On exhale, I felt such a rush of happiness that it made my heart physically ache.
 It was the inexplicable feeling of my soul reawakening.

 One year later and my depression is still with me.

 I’ve been able to accept that I will always have an ugly demon lurking in the dark depths of my mind waiting for its chance to take over again, but I also have a better understanding of what keeps it at bay.
-Looking back at the past year I realized I needed to stop travel nursing to see just how broken I had become.
-I needed my depression—my demon—to rear its ugly head so that I could face it head on.
-However, if had I never gone back to the travel nurse adventures, I would have never been able to fully recover from my darkest point and reawaken my drive for living life.
+Looking back at the past year, I realized I needed to stop travel nursing to see just how broken I had become.
+I needed my depression—my demon—to rear its ugly head so that I could face it head-on.
+However, if I had never gone back to the travel nurse adventures, I would have never been able to fully recover from my darkest point and reawaken my drive for living life.